nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 ##### Are you testing by manually entering into Safari?
 Universal Links don't work properly when entered into Safari.
 Use Notes or iMessage for testing.

+##### Are you wrapping Branch links in your own crappy link and redirecting?
+Universal Links don't work when they are wrapped in some sort of click tracking or other domain.
+They must be freestanding.
+Please don't wrap our links.

 ##### Is the entitlements file included for your build target?
 It seems that Xcode, by default, will not include the `.entitlements` file in your build.
 You have to check the box in the right sidebar against the correct target to ensure it's included in your app.